Holly (Red Dwarf)

 Holly is a fictional character in the science fiction situation comedy Red Dwarf.
-The character, who is the eponymous spaceship's onboard computer, has been played by Norman Lovett (series I-II, VII-VIII, XII, The Promised Land) and Hattie Hayridge (series III-V).
+The character, who is the eponymous spaceship's onboard computer, has been played by Norman Lovett (Series I–II, VII–VIII, XII, The Promised Land) and Hattie Hayridge (Series III–V).

 Actors

+Red Dwarf, written by Rob Grant and Doug Naylor, was first televised in 1988, and was an iteration of Grant and Naylor's "Dave Hollins – Space Cadet", which was a regular segment on the BBC Radio 4 show Son of Cliché.
+In the radio version, Hollins was the last surviving human and had only the computer Hab, played by Chris Barrie, for company.
+For the television series, Hollins was renamed as Dave Lister, Hab was renamed as Holly, and the cast was expanded.
+In the script for the pilot episode, Holly was female, but when Norman Lovett, a man, auditioned for the role of Arnold Rimmer, he was instead offered the role of Holly and accepted it.
+The role was to have been only as a voiceover, but at Lovett's suggestion, Holly's face appeared on screen.

-The character was played by Norman Lovett in Series I and II.
-In series III the character had a "head sex change" and was played by Hattie Hayridge.
-Hayridge played the part of Holly from Series III–V. Holly did not appear in Series VI, but reappeared in the Series VII finale as the original male version, again played by Lovett.
-The male version of Holly appeared throughout Series VIII, but does not appear in Red Dwarf: Back to Earth, Series X, or Series XI.
-Lovett reprised the role for the final episode of Series XII and has appeared in the role again in an extended special episode The Promised Land in 2020.
+The character was played by Lovett in Series I and II.
+In series III the character had a "head sex change" and was played by Hattie Hayridge from Series III–V. Holly did not appear in Series VI, but reappeared in the Series VII finale as the original male version, again played by Lovett.
+The male version of Holly appeared throughout Series VIII, but does not appear in Back to Earth, Series X, or Series XI.
+Lovett reprised the role for the final episode of Series XII and again in an extended special episode, The Promised Land, in 2020.
 Doug Naylor also revealed on Twitter that Lovett's return was permanent for any future series or specials.

 In the unaired pilot for the American version of Red Dwarf, Holly was played by Jane Leeves.

+Name

+Holly's name follows a convention sometimes used in Red Dwarf of computers being named after their abilities.
+In Holly's case it reflects them being a "Tenth Generation AI Hologrammatic Computer", capable of generating holograms.
+In later episodes, Stocky would be introduced as a computer with stochastic abilities, and Pree as a computer with predictive abilities.